-Recently, Graham et al. [20-22] have questioned these findings.
+Recently, Graham et al. have questioned these findings.
 They have developed an approach in which idealized boundary conditions are replaced with interactions with an external (nondynamical) field.
 Potentially divergent terms are subtracted and replaced by perturbatively calculable Feynman diagrams.
 After renormalization of these diagrams, the limiting case when the external field becomes a delta function is taken.
-In this way the results for D = 1 are reproduced; but the authors find those finite results rather unsatisfactory, so they discuss how their limiting procedure gives rise to a different energy, corresponding, however, to the conventional force.
-Then they turn to D = 2 and find that it is divergent; the implication is that this is a general feature, so that all calculations of Casimir self-stress are called into question.
+In this way the results for D=1 are reproduced; but the authors find those finite results rather unsatisfactory, so they discuss how their limiting procedure gives rise to a different energy, corresponding, however, to the conventional force.

-However, as we remarked above, D = 2 is a singular point.
-What is called for is a calculation for general D. That is the purpose of this paper.
+Then they turn to D=2 and find that it is divergent; the implication is that this is a general feature, so that all calculations of Casimir self-stress are called into question.
+However, as we remarked above, D=2 is a singular point.
+What is called for is a calculation for general D. That is the purpose of this talk.
 For simplicity, our attention will be restricted to scalar fields.
 We will first, in Sec.
-II, re-examine the D = 1 calculation, and show that the force is completely finite, while the energy density, or more generally, the stress tensor, has a constant divergent part which would be present if the boundaries were not present, and is therefore quite without observable consequence.
-For general D, unphysical surface divergences appear in the stress tensor (unphysical because they do not contribute to the stress on the sphere), which, for zero mass, vanish if the conformal stress tensor is used.
+2, re-examine the D=1 calculation, and show that the force is completely finite, while the energy density, or more generally, the stress tensor, has a constant divergent part which would be present if the boundaries were not present, and is therefore quite without observable consequence.
+For parallel plates in D dimensions, unphysical surface divergences appear in the stress tensor (unphysical because they do not contribute to the stress on the plates), which, for zero mass, vanish if the conformal stress tensor is used.
 Then, in Sec.
-III, we re-examine the self-stress on a sphere in three dimensions, using time-splitting to regulate the divergences.
+3, we re-examine the self-stress on a sphere in three dimensions, using time-splitting to regulate the divergences.
 The result is, once again, unambiguously finite.
 The critical calculation is given in Sec.
-IV, where we review and simplify the diagrammatic subtraction method, and explicitly compute the graph in which two external fields are inserted, in D spatial dimensions.
-As expected, the result is divergent at $D = 2, 4, 6, \ldots$ , but is otherwise finite for D > 3/2.
-Concluding remarks are offered in Sec.
-V.
+4, where we review and simplify the diagrammatic subtraction method, and explicitly compute the graph in which two external fields are inserted, in D spatial dimensions.
+As expected, the result is divergent at $D=2,4,6,\ldots$ , but is otherwise finite for D > 3/2.
+(A divergence, however, will occur in the graph with three insertions. ) Concluding remarks are offered in Sec.
+5. This talk is based largely on Ref.
+17.